jsantiago611/spectacular-anemone/src/pages/index.md

     subtitle: >-
       Experiments in Christian Lifestyle Design.
 Tools to help Christians enhance their devotional life and live out their faith.
-On this site, we explore the tools and techniques that help us to
+On this site, we explore the tools and techniques that help us to build successful spiritual habits.
     actions: []
     image_alt: A smiling woman
     media_position: right